rapbattlegod32/attireholder/readme.md

-# deprecated, check 'v14' branch
+# attire holder

-attireholder is a project I'm working on that uses noblox.js with discord.js.
+attireholder is a project I'm working on that uses noblox.js to automate/control my roblox group it is paired with discord.js so I can control it from a discord bot from anywhere.
-The whole purpose is to be able to control the account that holds my roblox group.

-important:
-/settings/secrets.json